Florida Living Trust Lawyers Serving Palm Beach, St. Lucie and Martin Counties

 Choosing Your Successor Trustee

-Choosing a Successor Trustee is a serious decision.
+Choosing a successor trustee is a serious decision.
 The person must be willing to serve, obviously.
-The Successor Trustee should also have financial experience, sound judgment and adequate time to handle the responsibilities that come with the job.
-The Successor Trustt should always hire professionals - lawyers, accountants, etc. - to assist with the tasks the trustee lacks the proficiency or comfort to do him/herself.
+The successor trustee should also have sufficient financial experience, sound judgment and adequate time to handle the responsibilities that come with the job.
+The successor Trustee should always hire professionals - lawyers, accountants, etc. - to assist with the tasks the trustee lacks the proficiency or comfort to do him/herself.

 In certain circumstances you may find it preferable to appoint a third party rather than a relative as successor trustee.
 For example, you may believe that time constraints or questionable integrity will interfere with your adult child's ability to handle the job.
 Also, if your adult children do not get along, choosing a third party can be preferable to choosing just one child, which may inflame sibling rivalries, or to appointing all your children as co-trustees and somehow hoping that they can work together amicably.
-A bank, broker or Accredited Investment Fiduciary™ may serve as a third-party trustee.
+A bank or brokerage may serve as a third-party trustee.

 Contact The Karp Law Firm for all you Florida estate planning needs.
 We're here to help!